 Caalan Beach Resort

-We had such an AMAZING stay with them, as they are family owned and the nicest, kindest, most accommodating people we’ve ever met (ask for John!).
+We had such an AMAZING stay with Caalan Beach Resort, as they are family owned and the nicest, kindest, most accommodating people we’ve ever met (ask for John!).
 We’ve never had an owner go ABOVE and BEYOND the way they did.
-The rooms are basic, large and can be shared with 4+ people. $75USD/night Caalan Beach Resort Website
+The rooms are basic, large and can be shared with 4+ people.
+Cost is $75USD/night for a standard room.

 El Nido Resorts

 La Plage Beach Bar & Restaurant

-The BEST place to eat and watch the sunset in town (a bit pricey as far as Philippine standards go) and located in Corong Corong (10 min trike from downtown, $50 Pesos-$1USD).
+La Plage is The BEST place to eat and watch the sunset in town (a bit pricey as far as Philippine standards go) and is located in Corong Corong (10 min trike from downtown, $50 Pesos-$1USD).
 It offers up European and local cuisines, with a daily changing menu.
 Be sure to get the mahi baked in a banana leaf, tuna tartare and fish medallions wrapped in bacon.
 We loved this restaurant so much, we ate here three times!

 The BEST local, Filipino food in town, with super kind owners!
 This place doesn’t even exist on the internet, so you’ll have to ask your accommodation for location when you arrive.
 Be sure to get the Bolelo (duh) and the Adobo.

-With a queue around the block at dinnertime, you’ll have to go early if you want to dine in for the best pizza in town.
+With a queue around the block at dinnertime, you’ll have to go early to Altrove Pizza if you want to dine in for the best pizza in town.
 Tip: If the queue is huge, go just around the corner to it’s sister location ‘Altrove Express’ and get takeaway (they have a few seats to dine in as well, if you get lucky).
-Altrove Pizza Info

-Recommended for their pizza and drinks, this place has an epic atmosphere for just hanging around too.
+Mezzanine is highly recommended for their pizza and drinks, this place has an epic atmosphere for just hanging around too.
 Be sure to get there early, because it gets packed quickly!
-Mezzanine FB Page

-Awesome for ice cream, Nutella crepes and Bailey’s with coffee.
+Gusto is awesome for ice cream, Nutella crepes and Bailey’s with coffee.
 YUM!
 After a night of drinking, this is great place to stop on the way home.
-Gusto FB Page

 Sava Beach Bar